Tientjie-san/QuoridorEnvironment/README.md

   poetry run python play.py
   ```

 - **Create your own agent:** QuoridorEnvironment provides a framework for building your own agent that can play against other agents.
 To create your own agent, simply create a new Python file in the `agents` directory that defines a class that inherits from the `Agent` class in `agent.py`.
+In `tournament.py` you can add your agent to the `AGENTS` variable.
 You can then run a tournament between your agent and others using the following command:

   ```
   poetry run python tournament.py